MC-CivVie/Civvie-Core/README.md

 * Compact items to make large amount of items easier to transport

 # TODO:
-* Fix EnderPEarls to teleport player to another dimension.
+* Fix EnderPearls to teleport player to another dimension.
 * Add Pearls that prevent players from going near locations.
 * Add World Generator
 * Added ability to transfer ownership of NameLayers